-- 5.4.2 The Environmental Statement acknowledges that the thresholds in Table 5.4.1 above would be exceeded during construction for certain periods and activities.
+- 5.5.2 It must be noted that the above thresholds are not noise limiting criteria.
+These thresholds define noise levels within which the Employer's Representative will be primarily responsible for administering the noise management systems defined in this CoCP.
+The Employer's Representative will ensure that this management involves consultation with, and is in full view of, the Noise Liaison Group. - 5.5.3 The Environmental Statement acknowledges that the thresholds in Table 5.5.1 above would be exceeded during construction for certain periods and activities.
 Where the contractor requires working outside these noise threshold levels, the contractor will apply to the relevant local authority for consent in accordance with Section 61 of the Control of Pollution Act 1974 in advance of the works taking place.
-The construction noise levels set out in the Environmental Statement which exceed the thresholds above are anticipated to be acceptable in terms of any consent application subject to the contractor demonstrating compliance with the requirements of paragraph 5.4.6 of this CoCP. - 5.4.3 The noise threshold levels in Table 5.4.1 above will be considered as 'trigger' values for eligible buildings in relation to considering whether to make an offer in respect of carrying out or making a grant in respect of carrying out noise insulation work as set out in Section 5.2 of this CoCP, except in relation to night time marine works.
-The threshold for considering noise insulation due to night time marine works will be 55dB. - 5.4.4 As explained in paragraph 5.2.2 the contractor will use best practicable means to control and limit noise during construction.
-The contractor will limit construction activities which could cause disturbance outside normal working hours to a reasonably practicable minimum, subject to the programme requirements for construction of the Project and the requirements of the design and integrity of the works being constructed. - 5.4.5 The contractor will consult with local authorities regarding likely noise levels and mitigation measures to be implemented. - 5.4.6 In making an application in accordance with Section 61 of the Control of Pollution Act 1974, the contractor will provide such information as may be required by the local authority and will demonstrate that: - it is not reasonably practicable to carry out the work within the threshold levels set out in this CoCP;
+The construction noise levels set out in the Environmental Statement which exceed the thresholds above are anticipated to be acceptable in terms of any consent application subject to the contractor demonstrating compliance with the requirements of paragraph 5.5.6 of this CoCP through consultation with the Noise Liaison Group. - 5.5.4 The noise threshold levels in Table 5.5.1 above will be considered as "trigger' values for eligible buildings in relation to considering whether to make an offer in respect of carrying out or making a grant in respect of carrying out noise insulation work as set out in Section 5.2 of this CoCP, except in relation to night time marine works.
+The threshold for considering noise insulation due to night time marine works will be - 5.5.5 As explained in paragraph 5.2.4 the contractor will use best practicable means to control and limit noise during construction.
+The contractor will limit construction activities which could cause disturbance outside normal working hours to a reasonably practicable minimum, subject to the programme requirements for construction of the Project and the requirements of the design and integrity of the works being constructed.
+Only where the Employer's Representative is satisfied that it is an essential requirement of the critical programme for the project or if the works need to be completed to ensure the integrity of the infrastructure being provided will consent be given for works to be undertaken under this paragraph.
+The Employer's Representative must take account of the views of the Noise Liaison Group in this regard.

-- the contractor will use best practicable means to control or limit noise during construction; - the contractor has considered all mitigation measures and has implemented or will implement appropriate measures prior to commencing the works to which the application relates; - all relevant parties have been consulted; and - all alternative means to reduce the amount of work to be undertaken outwith normal working hours has been explored.
+- 5.5.6 In making an application in accordance with Section 61 of the Control of Pollution Act 1974, the contractor will provide such information as may be required by the local authority and will demonstrate that: - it is not reasonably practicable to carry out the work within the threshold levels set out in this CoCP; - the contractor will use best practicable means to control or limit noise during construction: - the contractor has considered all mitigation measures and has implemented or will implement appropriate measures prior to commencing the works to which the application relates; - all relevant parties have been consulted; and - all alternative means to reduce the amount of work to be undertaken outwith normal working hours has been explored.

-5.5 Waterborne Noise Thresholds
+5.6 Waterborne Noise Thresholds